shivaylamba/one-app/docs/recipes/Mocking-API-Calls.md

    - `dev-middleware.js`

    A `dev-middleware.js` file allows you to setup a custom middleware configuration.
+This file is created by default when [One App module generator](https://github.com/americanexpress/one-app-cli/tree/master/packages/generator-one-app-module) is used in generating the module.
+Ensure that [`parrot-middleware`](https://github.com/americanexpress/parrot/tree/master/packages/parrot-middleware) is installed.

-   Use the `set-middleware` command to link your module's custom dev middleware file to One App:
+   Use the `set-middleware` command to link your module's custom dev middleware file to One App, run this command within One App.

     ```bash
     $ npm run set-middleware ../[module-name]/dev.middleware.js
     ```

     The files contains the following parrot configurations.
-This file is added by default when [One App module generator](https://github.com/americanexpress/one-app-cli/tree/master/packages/generator-one-app-module) is used in generating the module.
-Ensure that [`parrot-middleware`](https://github.com/americanexpress/parrot/tree/master/packages/parrot-middleware) is installed.

     ```javascript
     const parrot = require('parrot-middleware');